 - Expressions: The Vietnamese commonly show less emotion in their face as they communicate and often adopt a sombre expression unless something clearly joyful is happening.
 Avoid interpreting this as unfriendly.

 - Eye Contact: It is respectful to defer eye contact away from those who are of the opposite gender, a higher status or older than you.
-However, direct eye contact is held and expected with one’s peers.
+However, eye contact is held and expected with one’s peers.

 - Smiling: Smiling can have many connotations in Vietnamese culture.
 It’s often done as a way to modestly acknowledge what another person is saying without seeming too over-enthusiastic.
 The Vietnamese may also smile or laugh quietly when talking about painful or awkward experiences.
 This is a way of non-verbally apologising for the listener’s possible discomfort and diffusing it.
 Similarly, people may smile when embarrassed, apologetic, frustrated or nervous, so consider that a person smiling in a serious situation may not always be doing so out of happiness or pleasure.

 - Gestures: The symbol for ‘okay’ in Western culture (with the forefinger and the top of the thumb meeting to form a circle, with the other fingers stretched out) means ‘poor quality’ in Vietnam.

 - Silence: Silence is an important and purposeful tool used in the communication style of most Asian countries.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
 It reflects and respect.